Södertörn University Library: SöderScholar

 Understand your reading list

-As a student you will be doing a large amount of coursework reading.
-All course books at Södertörn University and The Swedish Red Cross University College may be borrowed from the library.
+As a student you will be doing a large amount of coursework reading, what you need to read for a course is in the reading list.
 We explain below how to use the reading list and answer some of the most common questions.
+All course books at Södertörn University and the Swedish Red Cross University may be borrowed from the library.

 Reading list – an example